-Vehicle Code of Regulations
+Vehicle Registration and Regulations

 Roadway and parking regulations are in effect at all times.
-All student, faculty, and staff operated vehicles parked on campus must register and display a current Southern Adventist University parking permit.
+All student-, faculty-, and staff-operated vehicles parked on campus must register and display a current Southern Adventist University parking permit.
 Parking on university property is done at driver/owner’s own risk.
 Southern Adventist University assumes no liability for damage to vehicles parked on university properties.

 Visitors and guests are encouraged to obtain a complimentary parking permit upon their arrival.
 Vehicles are to be in compliance with this policy, the Tennessee Vehicle Code, and City of Collegedale ordinances.